-Calling all fans of Hulu's Handmaid's Tale, there's a new miniseries joining the streaming world.
+Calling all fans of Hulu and Channel 4's The Handmaid's Tale, there's a new miniseries joining the streaming world.
 Period mystery Alias Grace is coming to Netflix this November, and it looks every bit as surreal as the world of Gilead.
-There's a very good reason for this: Margaret Atwood, who wrote the Handmaid's Tale in 1985, also wrote 1996's Alias Grace, which was shortlisted for a Booker award.
-Atwood's dystopian, dreamlike stories have always been ripe for big-screen interpretations, and we're stoked to see another of her stories come to live-action fruition.
+There's a very good reason for this: Margaret Atwood, who wrote The Handmaid's Tale in 1985, also wrote 1996's Alias Grace, which was shortlisted for the Booker prize.
+Atwood's dystopian, dreamlike stories have always been ripe for TV and film interpretations, and we're stoked to see another of her stories come to live-action fruition.

 Alias Grace will be starring Sarah Gadon who plays a maid named Grace Marks, accused of murder.
 Gadon previously acted in Canadian television and Dracula Untold, but this will be her highest-profile role to date.